gundameedikiranmai/Bnew108/docs/integration.md

 ### Identifying existing session
 The UI should store the UUID in local storage and use it for sending chatbot messages.
 If local storage is empty, initialize new UUID and store it.

+### Synchronising with Career Page
+Whenever the user uploads the resume in Career Page, the UI container should set the value of "user_id" in metadata and refresh the session, i.e. clear existing messages in Chatbot window and send "/restart" and "/greet".
+The chatbot will pick up the user_id value and fetch the user details using the backend api and present the option of continue job exploration.